 The altimeter instrument is at the middle top of the instrument panel.
 The long needle shows hundreds of feet, the short needle shows thousands of feet.
-The altimeter below shows an altitude of 300 feet, approximately 100 meters.
+The altimeter below shows an altitude of 800 feet, approximately 245 meters.

-As you ascend or descend the altimeter will change accordingly, turning anticlockwise as you descend, and clockwise as you gain height.
+As you ascend or descend the altimeter will change accordingly, turning anti-clockwise as you descend, and clockwise as you gain height.
 If you see the altimeter "unwinding" you will be able to tell that you are losing height and move the mouse backwards slightly to raise the nose.
 After a while you will notice that when flying level the nose of the aircraft is always in the same position relative to the horizon.
 This is the aircraft attitude for level flight.
 By putting the nose in that same position, you will achieve almost level flight without having to reference the instruments.
 From there you can fine-tune your altitude.

 Beware: an altimeter does not automatically show the absolute altitude above sea level.
-You must adjust for the local air pressive.
+You must adjust for the local air pressure.
 The little black knob on the lower left side of the altimeter allows you to adjust the altimeter.
 Start FlightGear and stay on the ground.
-Click (in normal mouse mode) inside the black knob.
-A click on the left half makes the altimeter turn back.
-On the right half the altimeter turns forward.
-Use that little knob to tune in the current altitude.
-The principle is you use the knob when you are sure about the altimeter.
-Clicking with the middle mouse button makes the knob turn faster, or you can use the scrollwheel on your mouse.
-Type Ctrl-c to see the two button halves highlighted.
+Click (in normal mouse mode) inside the black knob and drag the mouse left or right.
+A drag toward the left makes the altimeter decrease in indicated altitude.
+Dragging toward the right will result in an increase in indicated altitude.
+Use that little knob to set the altimeter to the field elevation of your airport.
+The principle is that you use the knob when you know your present altitude.
+If you know you are at 1,100 feet altitude, tune in 1,100 feet on the altimeter.
+Type Ctrl-c to see the knob highlighted so that you understand the allowable click region.